cqlzn/cnn-feature-point-descriptor/README.md

 Below is a guide for how to use our descriptor.
 We assume [Caffe](https://github.com/BVLC/caffe) and [vlfeat](http://www.vlfeat.org/) is intalled.

 # USAGE:
-Download the model:
+## Download the model:
 ```
 run models/get_models.m
 ```

-Matching 2 images (This will show the matching results on the screen.):
+Two different models are made available.
+A16 runs faster, and C128 is more accurate.
+Choose one according to the your requirement.

+## Matching 2 images:
 ```
 match_pairs(im1_path, im2_path)
 ```
+This will show the matching results on the screen.

-Write the matching results to text for other purpose:
+## Write the matching results to text for other purpose:
 ```
 get_match_files(image_path,output_file_path,'jpg')
 ```